 In Canada - Call your doctor for medical advice about side effects.
 You may report side effects to Health Canada at 1-866-234-2345.

-Read the Humira (adalimumab) Side Effects Center for a complete guide to possible side effects »
+Read the Humira (adalimumab injection solution for subcutaneous administration) Side Effects Center for a complete guide to possible side effects

 Before using adalimumab, tell your doctor or pharmacist if you are allergic to it; or if you have any other allergies.
 This product may contain inactive ingredients (such as natural rubber/latex), which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.

 Before using this medication, tell your doctor or pharmacist your medical history, especially of: current/past/recurrent infections (such as hepatitis B, TB infection, histoplasmosis), decreased bone marrow function, seizures, certain brain/spinal cord/nerve disorders (demyelinating disorders such as multiple sclerosis, Guillain-Barre syndrome), history of cancer (e.g., lymphoma), a certain type of heart disease (heart failure), lupus.

 Adalimumab can make you more likely to get infections or may worsen any current infections.
 Therefore, wash your hands well to prevent the spread of infection.
 Avoid contact with people who have infections that may spread to others (such as chickenpox, measles, flu).
 Consult your doctor if you have been exposed to an infection or for more details.